MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-monitoring-logging.md

 ---
 title: GraphQL monitoring dashboard and logging (Preview)
-description: Learn about GraphQL Monitoring dashboard and Logging and how it is being used, which enable developers to monitor API activities and troubleshoot errors and inefficiencies.
+description: Learn about GraphQL Monitoring dashboard and Logging and how it's being used, which enable developers to monitor API activities and troubleshoot errors and inefficiencies.
 author: HHPHTTP
 ms.author: hhosseinpour
 ms.topic: how-to